remysabliet/remysabliet/README.md

-# remysabliet
+# remysabliet v.1.0
 ---
 This project was bootstrapped with React, Redux, React Router, Webpack

 # Introduction
-This page is a simple presentation of its owner and has been developed using several animation techniques including JS CSS3 and SVG.
+This homepage is a simple presentation of Rémy SABLIET and has been developed using several animation techniques including JS CSS3 and SVG.

-# Installation
+# Installation & run cmds
 - Clone the repo
-- Run `npm install` command
+- Run `npm install`
+- Run `npm start`

+# dev. description
+- Handmade sliding effect using vanilla JS and applied under an HOC
+- Responsive design supporting phone, tablet, desktop